Skills for Effective Negotiations

 By the end of this course, you will have:

-- The capacity to understand the concepts of negotiation;
+- An understanding of the concepts of negotiation;

-- A good understanding of what needs to occur in the pre-negotiation and planning phases for a successful negotiation;
+- Knowledge on what needs to occur in the pre-negotiation and planning phases for a successful negotiation;

-- A good understanding of how to analyze a conflict as a mediator;
+- Tools on how to analyze a conflict as a mediator;

-- Experience reflecting on each parties’ strengths and weaknesses in a negotiation.
+- Experience reflecting on parties’ strengths and weaknesses in a negotiation.

 Enroll with someone else and each will receive a 15% discount.